 Some people like to establish the dilemma or crisis first.
 Other writers love more comprehensive story structures or stages like the hero's journey.
 Some like the snowflake method.
 Some like tables and lists.
 Some like to have long brainstorming sessions and mind mapping.

 But for me, starting in the middle revolutionized my book writing process and helped me write a much stronger first draft.

 Start a Book Plan From the Middle

-This is the moment, which he called the Mirror Moment, is when the main character takes a long, hard, and honest look at themselves.
+This moment, which he called the Mirror Moment, is when the main character takes a long, hard, and honest look at themselves.
 Doing this, they debate about who they really are, who they want to be, and where they want to go from here.

-This moment needs not happen exactly in the middle of the book.
+It doesn't have to happen exactly in the middle of the book.
 It could come a little earlier or a little later.
-Wherever it does happen, it is a crucial point that determine’s the book’s plot and character development.
+Wherever it does happen, it is a crucial point that determine's the book's plot and character development.